googlegenomics/dataflow-java/README.rst

   can be used with any of the Java client library classes (like ``Read``, ``Variant``, etc)

 functions:
-  contains common ParDo and SeqDo functions that can be reused as part of any pipeline.
+  contains common DoFns that can be reused as part of any pipeline.
   ``OutputPCoAFile`` is an example of a complex ``PTransform`` that provides a useful common analysis.

 pipelines: